awsdocs/amazon-eks-user-guide/doc_source/access-policies.md

 **Prerequisites**
 + An existing access entry\.
 To create one, see [Creating access entries](access-entries.md#creating-access-entries)\.
-+ An AWS Identity and Access Management role or user with the following permissions: `ListAccessEntries`, `DescribeAccessEntry`, `UpdateAccessEntry`, `ListAccessPolicies`, `AssociateAccessPolicy`, and `DisassociateAccesPolicy`\.
++ An AWS Identity and Access Management role or user with the following permissions: `ListAccessEntries`, `DescribeAccessEntry`, `UpdateAccessEntry`, `ListAccessPolicies`, `AssociateAccessPolicy`, and `DisassociateAccessPolicy`\.
 For more information, see [Actions defined by Amazon Elastic Kubernetes Service](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonelastickubernetesservice.html#amazonelastickubernetesservice-actions-as-permissions) in the Service Authorization Reference\.

 Before associating access policies with access entries, consider the following requirements:
 + You can associate multiple access policies to each access entry, but you can only associate each policy to an access entry once\.
 If you associate multiple access policies, the access entry's IAM principal has all permissions included in all associated access policies\.